XenitAB/xenitab.github.io/docs/xks/operator-guide/architecture-and-design.md

 ### Access

 The primary authentication method to access any resource is based on Azure AD.
-This isn't enforced using the framework in all places, with two examples being AWS Console / CLI and GitHub.
 Most of the actions taken by a tenant engineer will require authentication to Azure AD either using the Azure Management Console or the Azure CLI.

 A tenant will be granted access to the clusters using a [proxy](https://github.com/XenitAB/azad-kube-proxy) built by Xenit and provided in the framework, making sure they don't have to reconfigure their computers when a blue/green deployment of the clusters are made and the Kubernetes API endpoint change.
 The proxy will move with the clusters and it will be seamless for the tenant engineers.